DuronioLab/transgenic_longread_map_snakemake/README.md

 Ensure that `genome` has an entry for each `defaultGenome` and `refGenome`, and each has an entry for the `fasta` file.

+**Optional:** Add one-or-more 1x arrays of your reference genome to the `singleArray` field.
+More information in [the optional files section](#optional-files).
+This may otherwise remain empty.

 ```
 {
   "defaultGenome": "dm6_mt_wMel",
   "refGenome": "dHisC_Cadillac_D4x_P4x",
+  "singleArray": "",
   "genome" : {
     "dm6_mt_wMel" : {
       "fasta" : "dm6_mt_wMel.fasta",